CP1404/Practicals/prac_04/README.md

     list of authorised users, print "Access granted", otherwise print "Access denied".

 3.  **List comprehensions**
     Download/copy [list_comprehensions.py](list_comprehensions.py)
     and see how the example list comprehensions work.
-    Creating more list comprehensions (not loops) by completing the TODOs in the code.
+    Write more list comprehensions (not loops) by completing the TODOs in the code.

 # Do-from-scratch Exercises